 Our event also features professional development opportunities in the form of panel discussions facilitated by a slate of diversity practitioners from the independent school and greater educational community.
 Attendees are given the opportunity to network with one another, share best practices, and find inspiration from the stories shared and lessons learned in each session.

-This year we are excited to announce we’ll be featuring two keynote speakers: Michael Eric Dyson and Peggy McIntosh.
+This year we are excited to announce we'll be featuring two keynote speakers: Dr. Michael Eric Dyson and Dr. Peggy McIntosh.
+2019 Event Details

 FORUM/Diversity: CS&A's Commitment to Diversity and Inclusion